 (The) Committee will develop procedures for assessing, reviewing, and recertifying courses that carry a Mason Core attribute.
 Utilizing Mason Core assessment data, the committee will review and revise, as necessary, the overall structure and outcomes of the Mason Core.
 The Committee will review and approve procedures used to substitute or waive Mason Core requirements.
 The Committee will confer with the Faculty Senate Committee on Academic Policies when changes to Mason Core requirements impact the entire university and/or would be a substantive change to the university catalog.
 The Committee will provide an annual report to the Faculty Senate.
-The report shall include a) The courses approved for inclusion in or removed from the Mason Core, and b) Changes in the criteria for the Mason Core program may warrant.
+The report shall include a) The courses approved for inclusion in or removed from the Mason Core, and b) Changes in the criteria for the Mason Core.
+More frequent reports to the Faculty Senate might take place as adjustments to the Mason Core program may warrant.